Print

 Coyote

-Our current coyotes, Jake and Reno, both came to us in spring of 2007 as orphans.
-However, they are not related.
-Jake was from an urban population outside of Phoenix, AZ.
+We currently have two Coyotes on grounds.
+Jake came to us in spring of 2007 as an orphan.
+He was from an urban population outside of Phoenix.
 He could not be re-released because coyotes from urban areas have shown little success in relocations.
+Loki came to us in the spring of 2015.
+She was only a few days old when she was rescued - found abaondoned on a trail near Phoenix.

-• Coyotes are found from Alaska , south as far as Costa Rica .
+• Coyotes thrive in a variety of habitats and climates, in everything from Alaskan forests to Costa Rican beaches.
 They live in grasslands and forests, but are very adaptable and often occupy urban areas.

 • Squirrels, rodents, and rabbits are their preferred prey, and are hunted alone.
 Larger animals like pronghorn and deer are hunted by packs.
 They also eat fruit and insects.
 Here they are fed dog kibble and a variety of meats.

-• A typical pack may consist of about 6 closely related adults, yearlings, and young.
+• A typical pack may consist of about six closely related adults, yearlings, and young.
 The young disperse in their first year, and may travel 100 miles before settling into their own territory.

 • The familiar howl of the coyote popularized in Western movies, is just one of their many vocalizations.
 Their high-pitched yelps, barks, wails and howls make it difficult to tell how many are in the group.